 Otherwise, you will be fighting a losing battle if you try to beat the competitor on the same keyword.
 Google already considers the site authority and the best source of information on the topic.

-Customise the content for the type of rich snippet you want.
+Customise the content for rich snippet example of the type of rich snippet format you want.
 That is;

 Create concise answers to the search query, as shown in the example below.

 The search query should have a properly formatted and optimised header tag.
 The paragraph that answers the question should be positioned directly below in a <p> tag.
 Strive to use words that the Google search bots can easily fetch and present in a snippet.